 It is also performed trans-vaginally (unless there is contra-indication for this route), where a probe is inserted into the vagina in order to gain clear images of the inside structures of the vagina.

 If you can have a transvaginal scan, you will be asked to empty your bladder before starting.
 If, however, you cannot have a transvaginal scan, you will need to have a full bladder for better images through the abdomen.

 After the scan the images will be examined further and a report on the findings will be passed to your Doctor.

-Pelvic Ultrasound Examination can be done as an outpatient and you will be able to go home immediately afterwards.
+A pelvic ultrasound examination can be done as an outpatient and you will be able to go home immediately afterwards.

 There are no known risks, as ultrasound is considered to be very safe - it uses sound waves of a harmless frequency.

-This scan can be requested by your Gynaecologist, GP or IVF unit as part of their investigations.
-In some cases you may also be able to refer yourself for this scan, please contact us for more details.
+This scan can be requested by your gynaecologist, GP or IVF unit as part of their investigations.
+In some cases you may also be able to refer yourself for this scan.
+Please contact us for more details.